clemensv/avrotize/README.md

 ## Adding CloudEvents columns for database tables

-When converting Avro Schema to Kusto Data Table Definition (KQL), T-SQL Table Definition (SQL), or Parquet Schema, the tool can add special columns for [CloudEvents](https://cloudevents.io) attributes.
+When converting Avrotize Schema to Kusto Data Table Definition (KQL), T-SQL Table Definition (SQL), or Parquet Schema, the tool can add special columns for [CloudEvents](https://cloudevents.io) attributes.
 CNCF CloudEvents is a specification for describing event data in a common way.